CavitationDetection/1-D-DHRN/README.md

 - train.py is the entry point to the code.
 - main.py is the main function of our model.
-- network.py is the network structure of local generator, regional generator and the discirminator of our method.
+- network.py is the network structure of 1-D double hierarchical residual block (1-D DHRB) and 1-D double hierarchical residual network (1-D DHRN).
-- opts.py is all the necessary parameters for our method (e.g. comprehensive output factor, learning rate and data loading path and so on).
+- opts.py is all the necessary parameters for our method (e.g. learning rate and data loading path and so on).
 - Execute train.py

 Note that, for the current version. test.py is nor required as the code calls the test function every iteration from within to visualize the performance difference between the baseline and the our method.
 However, we also provide a separate test.py file for visualising the test set.
 For that, the instructions can be found below.

-- Download trained generators and discirminator models from [here](https://drive.google.com/drive/folders/1ye8Vev8_fdMvdfHr5FIFSb5tcwtYHlnv) and place inside the directory ./models/
+- Download trained models from [here](https://drive.google.com/drive/folders/1ye8Vev8_fdMvdfHr5FIFSb5tcwtYHlnv) and place inside the directory ./models/
 - Download datasets from [here](https://drive.google.com/drive/folders/1eejPrqM2hWPxSfb0gUhu-F4FD0rhO7sp?usp=sharing) and place test signals in the subdirectories of ./Data/Test/
 - run test.py